nabchar/FiefDOM/README.md

-# fiefDOM
+# FiefDOM

-fiefDOM is a lightweight JavaScript library with cross-browser functionality that simplifies processing AJAX requests, event handling, as well as DOM traversal and manipulation.
+FiefDOM is a lightweight JavaScript library with cross-browser functionality that simplifies processing AJAX requests, event handling, as well as DOM traversal and manipulation.
 The libraries user-friendly syntax allows developers to gain intuitive control over the DOM, while its minimal design helps to decrease file size and loading time.

 [DEMO]:(https://github.com/nabchar/FiefDOM_demo)